 Once you have deposited your money, your interest will be calculated as a yearly percentage.
 Depending on your chosen bond, interest can be paid monthly or annually.

 You can choose to have your interest paid into a nominated account or added to your savings.
 If it is added to your savings, you will benefit from compound interest but you won’t be able to access that money until the end of your fixed term.

-Once your bond reaches maturity, you can choose to withdraw your money and close your account.
-Alternatively, you can choose to re-invest your money in another bond or move it to a variable rate savings account.
+Once your fixed rate bond reaches maturity, you can choose to withdraw your money and close your account.
+Alternatively, you can choose to re-invest your money in another fixed rate bond or move it to a variable rate savings account.
 Your provider should write to you when your bond is reaching maturity, but if they don’t, make sure to contact them to let them know what you want to do.

 Can you lose money on fixed rate bonds?

 While the big benefit of a fixed rate bond is that you can achieve a guaranteed rate of interest, there is a downside in that you can be penalised if you need to access your money before the end of the term.

 For most fixed rate bonds you won’t be able to take money out of the account during the fixed term.
 If you do make any withdrawals, this could carry a penalty charge in the form of loss of interest.
 This is either a flat penalty rate (e.g. 90 days’ loss of interest), or it could be a tapered penalty rate (e.g. 365 days’ loss of interest if the withdrawal is in the first year, 300 days’ loss of interest if the withdrawal is made in the second year, and so on).

 It’s not only a penalty charge that could lose you money with a fixed rate bond.
 The flip side of a guaranteed rate is that you won’t benefit if interest rates increase.
 So you could lose out on potential returns for locking your money away in one bond for a set period of time.

 Are my savings protected in a fixed rate bond?